110 Columbus Avenue

 Women’s Building, 1913-1920.
 Image courtesy of Sandusky Library Archives Research Center

-Upon completion in 1874, shops and offices occupied 110 Columbus Avenue for a number of years.
+Upon completion in 1874, various shops and offices occupied 110 Columbus Avenue.

-Between 1913 and 1921 it was known as the Women’s Building; in part a product of a bygone era and in part ahead of its time, it served as a women’s shelter, training center, and cafeteria.
+The Women’s Building and Rest Room Association was formed around the turn of the twentieth century to provide a clean, safe place for women and children to go while in Sandusky.
+The Association also served inexpensive hot meals.
+The organization was first housed on Market Street, opening there in 1908.
+To raise funds to get the association established, they published a newspaper called the Women’s Endeavor as a fundraiser.
+In 1912 they purchased a building on Columbus Avenue for $9,500.
+Until 1921 it was known as the Women’s Building; in part a product of a bygone era and in part ahead of its time, it served as a women’s shelter, training center, and cafeteria.
 The building provided a venue for women to learn new crafts and sell them.
 The site also provided a place for farm women to gather as their male relatives conducted business in the city.